 4. Screenings are scheduled at the festival at the discretion of the MVPF.
 While the festival organizers will undertake to make every effort to adhere to the anticipated schedule, it reserves the right to alter or move the schedule or venue at any time for any reason.
 The Artist agrees that it will not hold Arts + Literature Laboratory liable or seek any relief or damages from Arts + Literature Laboratory for altering, canceling, or modifying in any way the schedule or venue for the exhibition.

 5. The Artist represents that they have either the legal rights to the Work or explicit permission to use all of the material included in the Work.
-The Artist must provide written proof of permission upon acceptance of the Work.
+The Artist must be able to provide written proof of permission upon acceptance of the Work.

 6. It is the responsibility of the artist(s) to obtain rights and permission for use of music, video footage, and all other creative work related to their Works prior to entering the MVPF.
 MVPF is not responsible for any infringement of such rights.